 City of Eldorado (Past Action) - 1 Proposed Action: Provide 1,000 gallon capacity brush truck (wild firefighting unit).
-BACKGROUND INFO RMATION Site and Location: City of Eldorado History of Damages: All water used to fight fires in the County has to be mistory of Damages. trucked to the scene.
+BACKGROUND INFOR RMATION Site and Location: City of Eldorado History of Domogogy All water used to fight fires in the County has to he History of Damages: All water used to fight fires in the County has to be trucked to the scene.
 Many times water is several miles from the scene.
-Many times the trucks used to transport water early in the fire must wait until they are emptied before they can leave, by the time they return, the firefighters have run out of water.
+Many times the trucks used to transpor water early in the fire must wait until they are emptied before they can leave, by the time they return, the firefighters have run out of water.
 Additionally, the extra capacity within the city limits would aid in structural fires.